net00-1/SW-DLT/README.md

 ## Planned Changes

-☑️ Add standard progress bar
+- [X] Add standard progress bar

-☑️ Enable title grabbing for video/audio/playlists
+- [X] Enable title grabbing for video/audio/playlists

-☑️ Enable downloads to be resumed
+- [X] Enable downloads to be resumed

-☑️ Add authentication prompts for gallery downloads
+- [X] Add authentication prompts for gallery downloads

+- [ ] **Priority: enable use of native FFmpeg before a-Shell update**

-🔘 Implement feature to read URLs from files
+- [ ] Implement feature to read URLs from files

 ## Disclaimers
 - Use this shortcut for downloading media you own easily